lino-framework/lino/docs/ref/model_methods.rst

     Used internally.
 Lino chooses during the kernel startup, for each model, one of the discovered Table subclasses as the "default table".

-.. modattr:: allow_cascaded_delete

-    Lino, like Django, by default forbids to delete an object that is referenced by other objects.

-    Set this to `True` on models whose objects should get automatically deleted if a related object gets deleted.
-    Example: Lino should not refuse to delete a Mail just because it has some Recipient.
-    When deleting a Mail, Lino should also delete its Recipients.
-    That's why :class:`lino.modlib.outbox.models.Recipient`
-    has ``allow_cascaded_delete = True``.

-    Other examples of such models are
-    :class:`lino.modlib.cv.models.PersonProperty`,
-    :class:`lino.modlib.cv.models.LanguageKnowledge`,
-    :class:`lino.modlib.debts.models.Actor`,
-    :class:`lino.modlib.debts.models.Entry`,
-    ...